-I made it clear that I (and other people in this hobby) wanted to operate within the rules, which is why I always fill out the FinCEN forms and have never been reprimanded by the two managers who regularly supervise these transactions.
+I made it clear that I (and other people in this hobby) wanted to operate within the rules.
+That is why I always fill out the FinCEN forms and have never been reprimanded by the two managers who regularly supervise these transactions.

 He also cleared up the policy for me at the other location: I was still allowed to buy more than $2,000 worth of money orders, as long as I did it in one visit.
-Their cashiers were mistaken in telling me otherwise.
-He reiterated that their problem was with people who made multiple trips to one store to circumvent reporting rules, but that he understood I wasn’t one of those people.
+He reiterated that he was concerned about people who tried to circumvent reporting rules.

 During our conversation, he kept contradicting himself on whether all the purchases had to be on the same receipt.
-He finally said he would research it and make sure he and the cashiers were properly informed.
-He would have an answer by Saturday and if I came in the store, I could ask any employee and they would let me know what had been decided.
+He finally said he would research it and inform the cashier.
+He would have an answer by Saturday and I could ask any store employee about his decision.

-I don’t expect this manufactured spending stuff to last forever, but I do get frustrated by the lack of understanding and clarity on the rules.
+I don’t expect this manufactured spending stuff to last forever.
+The lack of understanding and clarity on the rules just frustrates me.
 Hopefully the Asset Protection team gets some solid answers about what is and isn’t allowed.
-Gift cards don’t seem to be a problem for them, but rather how they were obtained.
+Gift cards don’t seem to be a problem for them, but rather how they’re obtained.
 Whatever the outcome, going forward I won’t have to deal with misinformed store employees trying to enforce non-existent rules.
 Wishful thinking, perhaps…

 Subscribe to Blog via Email